 Soul of a Cursebound that wanders the land of Drangleig.

-The Cursebound that was given the name to hunt those that possess the seal and continues to fulfill that role even now.
+The Cursebound, who were given the command to hunt those who possess the sign, continue to fulfill that role even now.

 The special soul this cursebound possesses is used to acquire a vast amount of souls or create a great power.

 While their armor and weapons differ from the Eastern-style equipment of the Alonne Knights, that may have been deliberate.
+They were given the “command” to perform this specialized duty, segregating it from a knight’s normal work.
 One obvious criteria to be a pursuer is immense strength, enough to bear such thick, heavy armor, sword, and shield, not to mention the spare weapons strapped onto their back.
 In the same vein, the Ring of Blades demonstrates their focus on having as much offensive power as possible.
-If Adgarz did join their ranks, it was because of the knight’s berserker tendencies on the battlefield, which they were also expecting from the rest; they were supposed to hunt and hunt and hunt.
+If Adgarz did join their ranks, it was because of the knight’s berserker tendencies on the battlefield, which the one giving the command was also expecting from the rest; they were supposed to hunt and hunt and hunt.
 In that respect, they weren’t traditional knights, and the Hollows of Brume Tower confirm that Alken was still outfitting its warriors in more conventional equipment — and what other country had the iron to make such weighty equipment?
 On top of that, the operation at Huntsman’s Copse proves that the Iron King was committed to rooting out the Undead.
 Everything points to an Alken origin for them.

 Regardless of their birthplace, the description for the Pursuers’ sword and shield suggests that their endless slaughter of Undead is a form of penance for their sins.
 If so, what sins do they bear?
 Perhaps they are Alken knights who turned Undead and so were tasked with slaying their own kind as penance for the sin.
 It is true that their survival into the present era requires they possess some form of immortality.
 That said, they are unaffected by Soul Appease and so are not mindless Hollows acting on instinct.
 Rather, what if their sin refers to the slaughtering of Undead itself?
 The task of killing men, women, and children who are unfortunate enough to bear the Darksign might be perceived as dishonorable for a knight.
 How many innocents were slain merely because of the threat their potential hollowing down the line posed?
 How many clear eyes desperately begging to be allowed to live did they stare into?
 That kind of killing is likely to burden a person, in more ways than one it would seem.